Update: July 31, 2020

 Expedited score reporting

-Scores will be reported in two weeks rather than the typical four weeks for exams held between June 19 and August 1.
-Expediting scores will increase the number of applications with MCAT scores submitted to medical schools during the early part of the application cycle.
+Scores will be reported in two weeks rather than the typical four weeks for exams held from June 19 to September 28 so that applicants’ scores will be reported more quickly to you.

 Updates on the numbers and percentages of applications that include MCAT scores will be regularly reported to medical schools throughout the 2021 cycle.

 As you know, there is a science to the way exams are created so that they measure the same knowledge and skills at the same levels of difficulty.
 There is also a science for scoring tests so that scores have the same meaning for each examinee, no matter when students take the exam and which version of the test they take.
-We used these scientific principles to create the extraordinary testing and score release schedule we have developed.
-This schedule also helps guard the security of the exam.
-While we wish we could add more testing dates and score more tests in two weeks rather than four, this plan provides as much flexibility as possible given the operational limitations, test security concerns, and scientific principles.
+Scientific principles also help protect the security of the exam.
+We used these scientific principles to create the testing and score release schedule for 2020.
+Beginning next year, the testing calendar, score reporting schedule, and test delivery plans will return to those in place during a typical testing year.

-visit our FAQs for more information about the plan and these constraints
+Visit our FAQs for more information about the MCAT testing plans for 2021.

 Please email us at any time at MCATAdmissions@aamc.org with your questions or comments about these plans and how we can help you through this unprecedented admissions cycle.